Skip to main content

 3. Arithmetic and inequality operators

 Query strings support syntactic sugar for special operators such as +, -, >, <, >=, etc. for Java time types!
-For instance, it makes sense to add a Period to an Instant, or a Duration to an Instant.
+For instance, it makes sense to add a Period to an Instant, or a Duration to an Instant, or to multiply a Duration by an integer.
 This example uses the built-in parsePeriod and parseDuration functions to create period and duration columns from strings.
-Then, the overloaded addition operator + is used to add them to the Timestamp column:
+Then, the overloaded addition operator + is used to add them to the Timestamp column, and the overloaded multiplication operator * is used to create a column with timestamps that increment daily:

 from deephaven import empty_table